Cycling Routes - Ullswater

 Old Coach Road (Mountain Bike Ride) - Mountain Bike Ride

 It is a truly dramatic picture; made all the more memorable by Ullswater's mirrored surface and a gently curving shoreline of green fields, woodlands and sheer rock faces rising from the lake.

 There is a mix of routes in this guide with some suited to relative newcomers to the sport and more technical ones for experienced mountain bikers.
 There will be hills to climb, but they lead to great descents, and walking uphill is a great way to rest the legs and to take in the views!

 Route grades are expressed by route length, plus degree of difficulty - calculated as average height gain (metres) per kilometre - plus steep gradients.

 Challenge: over 20m per km

-For further details of the area please contact Ullswater or Penrith Tourist Information Centres.
+For further details of the area please contact Ullswater Information Centre or Penrith Tourist Information Centre.
 A range of serviced and self catering accommodation in the Ullswater area can be found in our accommodation section.